Families and Teens

 Teen Council poster for the 2023-2024 season.

 The FWMoA Teen Council is led by and for area youth, providing opportunities for leadership and learning through arts programming.
 As ambassadors of the Museum, council members work collaboratively with staff to develop creative, community-oriented projects and events.
-Applications open in the fall of each year.
+Applications are considered on a rolling basis with membership capped at 15.

 Mission: The FWMoA Teen Council works to provide activities and opportunities for area youth to learn new skills and ideas by exploring their creative side, thus adding value to their life and work and attracting a more diverse audience to the museum.